stephenjsweeney/waterCloset/README.md

 * tip.ogg - Created with https://bfxr.net (CC-0)

 ### Font
-* EnterCommand.ttf, by jeti - https://www.dafont.com/jeti.d1589 (Public Domain)
+* EnterCommand.ttf, by jeti - https://www.dafont.com/enter-command.font (CC-BY 4.0)

 ### About
 This game was made by Parallel Realities.
 You can find out more at https://www.parallelrealities.co.uk